 Link: github.com/blader/Claudeception

 I have both Select Star (data catalog) and Snowflake (data warehouse) configured as MCP servers in Claude Code.
 Select Star is the map — it knows what tables exist, what columns mean, and how data flows.
 Snowflake is the engine — it executes queries and returns results.
-Neither is sufficient alone.
+Using them together means way fewer hallucinations on column names and table structure, and I can hand this off to a sub-agent rather than doing it myself.

-Example use: “The count of overdue tasks is incorrect in the dashboard.
-Spin up a sub-agent that uses the SelectStar MCP server to find the right table that has this data and then use the Snowflake MCP server to figure out what characteristics are consistent in these tasks that would surface them as correctly categorized as overdue tasks.”
+Example use: “The overdue task count is wrong in the dashboard.
+Spin up a sub-agent that uses SelectStar to find the right table, then Snowflake to figure out what characteristics should surface these as correctly categorized as overdue tasks.”

 What it’s helped with: Turns multi-day data analysis (Slack the data team, wait, guess column names, debug errors) into a minutes-long conversation.
 Claude discovers the right table via Select Star, verifies the schema via Snowflake MCP, then writes and runs the query.
 I’ve set this up for colleagues who don’t write SQL — they just describe what they want to know.